escapist404/esclib/README.md

 # esclib

-This is a templates library by escapist404.
+This is a template library by escapist404 for competetive algorithm contest.

 Including: